 Management graduates are found in every kind of organisation.
-They start their careers in a wide range of trainee management, marketing or market research roles and advance into positions as business consultants, strategic business analysts and senior managers in the commercial, public and not-for-profit sectors.
+They start their careers in a wide range of roles such as trainee managers, coordinators of functions, marketing or market research roles, and advance into positions as business consultants, strategic business analysts and senior managers in the commercial, public and not-for-profit sectors.

 Find out more about what you can do with a degree in Management.

 Reception Level 2, Business and Law building - see campus maps

 College of Business and Law | Te Rāngai Umanga me te Ture

 University of Canterbury | Te Whare Wānanga o Waitaha

 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.